Heart failure: Biventricular failure

 Dullness of the lung fields when percussed and reduced breath sounds at the base of the lungs may suggest the development of a pleural effusion (fluid collection between the lung and the chest wall).
 Though it can occur in isolated left- or right-sided heart failure, it is more common in biventricular failure because pleural veins drain into both the systemic and pulmonary venous systems.
 When unilateral, effusions are often right-sided.

 If a person with a failure of one ventricle lives long enough, it will tend to progress to failure of both ventricles.
-For example, left ventricular failure allows pulmonary edema and pulmonary hypertension to occur, which increase stress on the right ventricle.
+For example, left ventricular failure allows pulmonary edema and pulmonary hypertension to occur, which increases stress on the right ventricle.
 Though still harmful, right ventricular failure is not as deleterious to the left side.

 Causes

 Since heart failure is a syndrome and not a disease, establishing the underlying cause is vital to diagnosis and treatment.
 In heart failure, the structure or the function of the heart or in some cases both are altered.
 Heart failure is the potential end stage of all heart diseases.

-Common causes of heart failure include coronary artery disease, including a previous myocardial infarction (heart attack), high blood pressure, atrial fibrillation, valvular heart disease, excess alcohol use, infection, and cardiomyopathy of an unknown cause.
-In addition, viral infections of the heart can lead to inflammation of the muscular layer of the heart and subsequently contribute to the development of heart failure.
+Common causes of heart failure include coronary artery disease – including a previous myocardial infarction (heart attack), high blood pressure, atrial fibrillation, and valvular heart disease – excessive alcohol use, infection, and cardiomyopathy of an unknown cause.
+In addition, viral infection and subsequent myocarditis – inflammation of the heart's myocardial tissue – can similarly contribute to the development of heart failure.
 Genetic predisposition plays an important role.
 If more than one cause is present, progression is more likely and prognosis is worse.

 Heart damage can predispose a person to develop heart failure later in life and has many causes including systemic viral infections (e.g., HIV), chemotherapeutic agents such as daunorubicin, cyclophosphamide, trastuzumab and substance use disorders of substances such as alcohol, cocaine, and methamphetamine.
 An uncommon cause is exposure to certain toxins such as lead and cobalt.
 Additionally, infiltrative disorders such as amyloidosis and connective tissue diseases such as systemic lupus erythematosus have similar consequences.
 Obstructive sleep apnea (a condition of sleep wherein disordered breathing overlaps with obesity, hypertension, and/or diabetes) is regarded as an independent cause of heart failure.
 Recent reports from clinical trials have also linked variation in blood pressure to heart failure and cardiac changes that may give rise to heart failure.

 High-output heart failure

-High-output heart failure happens when the amount of blood pumped out is more than typical and the heart is unable to keep up.
+High-output heart failure happens when the amount of blood pumped out is more than typical and the heart cannot keep up.
 This can occur in overload situations such as blood or serum infusions, kidney diseases, chronic severe anemia, beriberi (vitamin B1/thiamine deficiency), hyperthyroidism, cirrhosis, Paget's disease, multiple myeloma, arteriovenous fistulae, or arteriovenous malformations.